 The discussion groups will not provide coaching on how to approach a JAC selection exercise, but will explain the types of skills and experience you will need and get you to think about how those can be demonstrated to meet the JAC competency framework.

-Discussion group courses will initially be held in London (x2), Manchester and Bedford this autumn, with further courses held in the other regions of England and Wales in 2020.
+Five discussion group courses will be held in London (x2), Leeds, Cardiff and Bedford from January 2020.
 Each course will consist of four discussion group sessions, which will last up to two hours, on a weekly or fortnightly basis.

 How to apply